radiantlogic-v8/documentation-new/documentation/sys-admin-guide/using-the-server-control-panel.md

 Figure 21: Log Viewer

-><span style="color:red">**IMPORTANT NOTE – if you change the log location of RadiantOne server log, the Log Viewer tab on the Server Control Panel cannot be used to view the log contents.
-A basic text viewer (like Notepad) must be used instead.**
+>[!warning] if you change the log location of RadiantOne server log, the Log Viewer tab on the Server Control Panel cannot be used to view the log contents.
+A basic text viewer (like Notepad) must be used instead.

 For complete details on logs and troubleshooting, please see the RadiantOne Logging and Troubleshooting Guide.